Posted on Saturday, 17th March 2018 by Dennis Damp

 much to live on and much to live for.”

-Putting off retirement planning until the headlights are on the stop sign; in other words, fast approaching your target retirement date can be devastating.
-By that time you’ve lost much of the advantages of compounded interest which produces considerable investment gains over your lifetime.
+Putting off retirement planning until the last minute, when the headlights are on the stop sign, can be devastating.
+By that time, you’ve lost much of the advantages of compounded interest, which produces considerable investment gains over your lifetime.

 I know of many who believe Social Security and their annuity will be all they need to live comfortably in retirement.
-That may be the case if your mortgage and major bills are paid off and nothing extraordinary happens such as a major illness or financial crisis arises.
-A number of variables can push you off track and before you know it you are knee deep in debt and have no way to recover during your lifetime.
+That may be the case if your mortgage and major bills are paid off and nothing extraordinary happens, such as a significant illness or financial crisis arising.
+Several variables can push you off track, and before you know it, you are knee deep in debt and have no way to recover during your lifetime.

-I talk to many that say, “I can’t save, I live paycheck to paycheck now, just can’t do it.”
-Yet, after those same individuals evaluate their spending habits they often discover many ways to economize and transfer a portion of their unnecessary spending to their 401K plans and other savings accounts.
+I talk to many who say, “I can’t save, I live paycheck to paycheck now, just can’t do it.”
+Yet, after those same individuals evaluate their spending habits, they often discover many ways to economize and transfer a portion of their unnecessary spending to their 401K plans and other savings accounts.
 My article, titled “Where Are You Now!
-Looking At The Numbers…“ helps individuals discover where they are overspending using several helpful tools including the free Kiplinger’s online Budget Worksheet.
-Many have found this very helpful and it is so easy to use.
-I also offer a free report, “How to be Financially Prepared When You Retire” with a free downloadable spreadsheet that will help anyone discover where they are spending their money now.
+Looking At The Numbers…“ helps individuals discover where they are overspending using several helpful tools, including the free Kiplinger’s online Budget Worksheet.
+Many have found this very helpful, and it is so easy to use.
+I also offer a free report, “How to be Financially Prepared When You Retire,” which includes a free downloadable spreadsheet to help you discover where you are spending your money now.

 Financial planning is one of the major topics I cover in my articles and on our Federal Retirement Planning Center.
-It’s such an important part of life in general and essential for a sound, happy and rewarding retirement.
-Whether or not you are approaching retirement or retired if you anticipate or are having financial problems evaluate your spending now.
+It’s such an important part of life in general and essential for a sound, happy, and rewarding retirement.
+Whether you are approaching retirement or have already retired, if you anticipate or are experiencing financial problems, evaluate your spending habits now.
 Use the tools I list in this and related articles to determine ways to economize.
 It’s never too late to start.
 Another option for retirees is to explore employment options.
 Your work skills could transfer into an exciting new career.

 Helpful Retirement Planning Tools / Resources